javecilla/practice-dockerized-laravel12/docs/RunEnvironment.md

 4. **PHP-FPM Issues**
    - Check PHP-FPM logs: `docker logs dockerized_laravel_dev-php-fpm`
    - Verify PHP-FPM is listening on port 9000
+   - Check php.ini configuration in the PHP-FPM container
-   - Ensure Apache is properly configured to work with PHP-FPM
+   - Ensure Apache is properly configured to proxy requests to PHP-FPM